Promoting Fairness through Hyperparameter Optimization: Related Work

-\textbf{Hyperband} (HB)~\citep{Li2016b} addresses this ``$n$ \textit{versus} $B/n$'' trade-off by splitting the total budget into different instances of the trade-off, then calling SH as a subroutine for each one.
+\textbf{Hyperband} (HB)~\cite{Li2016b} addresses this ``$n$ \textit{versus} $B/n$'' trade-off by splitting the total budget into different instances of the trade-off, then calling SH as a subroutine for each one.
 This is essentially a grid search over feasible values of $n$.
 HB takes two parameters $R$, the maximum amount of resources allocated to any single configuration; and $\eta$, the ratio of budget increase in each SH round ($\eta=2$ for the original SH).
 Each SH run, dubbed a bracket, is parameterized by the number of sampled configurations $n$, and the minimum resource units allocated to any configuration $r$.
 The algorithm features an outer loop that iterates over possible combinations of ($n$,$r$), and an inner loop that executes SH with the aforementioned parameters fixed.
 The outer loop is executed $s_{max}+1$ times, $s_{max}=\lfloor log_\eta(R) \rfloor$, and the inner loop (SH) takes approximately $B$ resources.
 Thus, the execution of Hyperband takes a budget of $(s_{max}+1)B$.
 Table~\ref{tab:hyperband_brackets} displays the number of configurations and budget per configuration within each bracket when considering $\eta=3$ and $R=100$.

-Hyperparameter optimization is simultaneously model independent, metric independent, and already an intrinsic component in existing real-world ML pipelines.
-On the other hand, current bias reduction methods either (1) act on the input data and cannot guarantee fairness on the end model, (2) act on the model's training phase and can only be applied to specific model types and fairness metrics, or (3) act on a learned model's predictions thus being limited to act on a sub-optimal space and requiring test-time access to sensitive attributes.
-Therefore, by introducing fairness objectives on the HO phase in an efficient way, we aim to help real-world practitioners to find optimal fairness-accuracy trade-offs in an easily pluggable manner, irrespective of the underlying model type or bias reduction method.
+HO is simultaneously model independent, metric independent, and already an intrinsic component in existing real-world ML pipelines.
+On the other hand, current bias reduction methods either (1) act on the input data and may not be able to guarantee fairness on the end model, (2) act on the model's training phase and can only be applied to specific model types and fairness metrics, or (3) act on the model's predictions thus requiring test-time access to sensitive attributes and being limited to act on a sub-optimal space~\cite{Woodworth2017}.
+Therefore, by introducing fairness objectives on the HO phase, we aim to help real-world practitioners to find optimal fairness-performance trade-offs in an easily pluggable manner, irrespective of the underlying model type or bias reduction method.